 Because of that weird quirk of target selection it also means that you’re free to bring a selection of extra ships just to finish him off quicker.
 My corp members have taken to cheapo Attack Battlecruisers just to get the job done quicker if we’re in the static.
 Whichever way you go about it, do try and have some damage selection in order to hit those resist holes.

 The other way you can kill Mr Drifter easily with any kind of Citadel set up.
 The trick is to anchor an Astrahus (or similar) on grid with a POCO.
 You can bubble the warpin if you like, but he’ll eventually end up there just chilling out.
 You now need to warp a frigate with lots of mids over to him and then promptly back to the citadel to tether.
 The Drifter should follow and start shooting your structure.
 This frees the frigate to double scram and web while you beat him down with Standup missiles.
 That’s a free 300m ISK thank you very much.
+This has since been patched out.

 Tips and Advice